 I am proud of all that we accomplished this year, and that I had the opportunity to lead GSWSA.
 I’m also appreciative of my VP Emme Morgan (who I forced into the position) and those who consistently attended meetings and helped me make GSWSA a success.
 It feels like I’ve been in North Hall for a long time, and to be able to use the knowledge and leadership skills that I have gained while I have been here has been rewarding.
 I’m grateful for everyone who trusted me enough to put me in this position, and for those who will take over and carry out my vision for GSWSA.
 Even though I will no longer be a student in North Hall and I am saying goodbye to the building, I am looking forward to staying connected and learning about all the wonderful things that are happening with the students at the School of Social Work.

--Sam Mestan is a MSW candidate at the University of Iowa, graduating spring 2017, and is current President of the Graduate Social Work Student Association.
+-Sam Mestan is a MSW who graduated from the University of Iowa in 2017.
+She served as President of the UI Graduate Social Work Student Association.
 Sam’s primary practice interest is advocating for access to quality healthcare.